-The Company's objective is to become the leading Independent E&P company in Central Asia, by generating cash flow from existing discoveries and by maturing large exploration prospects within our highly-attractive frontier acreage.
-The Company produces both oil and natural gas, in order to balance its product portfolio.
-The Company's assets are located in three separate jurisdictions in Central Asia and the Caspian Region, though the Board is looking to farm down or sell the Tajikistan and Georgian assets to focus on the assets in Kazakhstan.
-The Company was served with a withdrawal notice from its partners in Tajikistan as outlined in "Description of the Business - Tajikistan - Tajikistan Default".
+The Company's objective is to become a leading Independent exploration and production ("E&P") Company in Central Asia, by exercising capital discipline, by generating cash flow from existing discoveries and by maturing large exploration prospects within our highly-attractive frontier acreage.
+The Company produces both oil and natural gas in order to balance its product portfolio and currently operates in three separate jurisdictions in Central Asia and the Caspian Region, though the Board is considering farming down or selling the Tajikistan and Georgian assets to focus on the assets in Kazakhstan.
+The Company was served with a withdrawal notice from its partners in Tajikistan during 2015, although is disputing this in arbitration proceedings.